mr152here/hexegg/docs/MANUAL.md

 #### More controls

 - 'q' - in the view mode will quit the program.
 If the file is modified, you will be asked whether to save it
+- ESC - will also quit program (if nothing else can't be canceled).
+Must be enabled in the config.toml
 - 'h' - toggles highlighting different bytes
 - 'p' - show / hide non-printable characters (nice when looking for strings in binary blobs)
 - 'k' - toggle the file buffer offset lock.
 When lock is enabled, it will move cursor or file offset in all opened files.
 Not only in current one.